School Shooter Republic

 It isn’t haunted by monsters.

-It trains them, arms them, and gives them the floor plan.
+It produces them, equips them, and hands them the map.